v4nra/v4nra/README.md

 - 🔭 I’m currently working on **Nothing**

-- 💬 Ask me about **TypeScript, LUA, React, Vue, Svelte, Solid, JavaScript, and Python**
+- 💬 Ask me about **TypeScript, Lua, React, Vue, Svelte, Solid, JavaScript, and Python**

 - 📫 How to reach me **Discord: uhlucid**